noteandmark/spring-studyworks/README.md

 1. BookKeeping - program for digital record keeping in the library (3 realisations: jdbcTemplate, Hibernate, Data JPA)
 2. BookKeepingSB - task realisation on Spring Boot and Spring Security
 ---
+# BookKeepingSB
+##Terms of Reference

+*Task*

+The local library wants to go digital for books.
+You need to implement a web application for them.
+The librarians need to be able to register readers, issue them with books and release books (after the reader returns the book back to the library).

+*Technologies used*

+Java11, Spring Boot; Spring Security, Java JWT; Spring Data JPA, PostgreSQL; Hibernate Validator

+This is an implementation of the previous task, translated to the Spring Boot platform.
+Many new features have been added to the project: such as authentication and user authorisation both via web pages and POST requests

+# Main features
+- all the opportunities presented in the BookKeeping
+- user authentication and authorisation with Spring Security component
+- option login without and with csrf token
+- restricting user logins to pages depending on the role
+- password encryption with HMAC256 algorithm
+- ability to receive and send jwt token
+---
 # BookKeeping
 ##Terms of Reference